Objectives of the service

 Service/ system concept

 Earth Blox Education is a web-based tool that builds on cloud-processing.
 The result is an eLearning tool that can be utilised by anyone, anywhere in the world, as long as they have a basic internet connection.
 The innovation lies in removing the need for coding skills by users, vastly increasing access to space-data.
-By using pictorial, icon-like, “blocks” to represent processes, Earth Blox is like “Lego for EO data processing”, offering full flexibility for users: novice users can be provided with pre-built Earth Blox solutions (workflows); intermediate users can customise these workflows; and, advanced users can build entirely new workflows.
+By using pictorial, icon-like, “blocks” to represent processes, Earth Blox has been likened to “Lego for EO data processing”, offering full flexibility for users: novice users can be provided with pre-built Earth Blox solutions (workflows); intermediate users can customise these workflows; and, advanced users can build entirely new workflows.
 This drag-and-drop approach to geospatial coding means that students can confidently engage, trial, and explore the use of EO for planetary insights without experiencing the frustrations associated with installing local software, or from poor coding skills.

 Image credit: Quosient, Ltd